 - 19.1.
-Every person who fails to comply with this bylaw commits an infringement offence under Schedule 1 of the Dog Control Act 1996 and may be served with an infringement notice and be liable to pay an infringement fee. - 19.2.
-Dependent upon the nature of the failure, any breach of this Bylaw could also result in charges being laid under the Animal Welfare Act 1999 and the resulting penalties will apply. - 19.3.
-Every person who fails to comply with this Bylaw commits an offence under section 20(5) of the Dog Control Act 1996 and is liable on conviction to the penalty prescribed by section 242(4) of the Local Government Act 2002.
+Every person who fails to comply with this bylaw commits an infringement offence under Schedule 1 of the Dog Control Act 1996 and may be served with an infringement notice and be liable to pay an infringement fee.
+These offences are listed in schedule 2 of this bylaw. - 19.2.
+Dependent upon the nature of the failure, any breach of this bylaw could also result in charges being laid under the Animal Welfare Act 1999 and the resulting penalties will apply. - 19.3.
+Every person who fails to comply with this bylaw commits an offence under section 20(5) of the Dog Control Act 1996 and is liable on conviction to the penalty prescribed by section 242(4) of the Local Government Act 2002.